Saheb Chatterjee: Career

-At the start of his career as an actor and singer in 2002, Chatterjee played in several popular televised soap operas, including: "Aleya", "Srot", "Tarpor", "Chaand Uthlo", "Thakurbari" (as Prince Dwarakanath Thakur), "Khela" (by Ravi Ojha), "Utshober Ratri" (by Jishu Dasgupta), "Nana Ronger Dinguli", "Jibon Niye Khela", and "Sudhu tomari Jonyo".
-Chatterjee later gained critical acclaim for his roles in films, such as: "Shukno Lanka", "Hitlist", "033", "Hatyapuri", "Cornel", and "Laboratory".
-In 2006, he played the title role in "Sree Chaitanya Mahaprabhu", a Hindi film by Gufi Pantel and starring Madhu and Sachin Khedekar.
+At the beginning of his career in 2002, Chatterjee acted in several popular televised soap operas, including "Aleya", "Srot", "Tarpor", "Chaand Uthlo", "Thakurbari" (as Prince Dwarakanath Thakur), "Khela" (by Ravi Ojha), "Utshober Ratri" (by Jishu Dasgupta), "Nana Ronger Dinguli", "Jibon Niye Khela", and "Sudhu tomari Jonyo".
+Chatterjee later gained critical acclaim for his roles in films including Shukno Lanka, Hitlist, 033, Hatyapuri, Colonel, and Laboratory.
+In 2006, he played the title role in Sree Chaitanya Mahaprabhu, a Hindi film directed by Gufi Pantel.

-Chatterjee is also known for his work as a musician, particularly his performance of Rabindra Sangeet, a collection of songs composed by Bengali polymath Rabindranath Tagore.
-Chatterjee is claimed to be the first Bengali singer and actor to have played the role of Swami Vivekanda in the play "Oneness, Voice Without Form" directed by Alex Broun.
-He gained recognition for his role in the television series "Potol Kumar Gaanwala" (as Star Jalsa between 2016 and 2017), "Goyenda Ginni" (as Zee Bangla in 2015 and 2016), and Sannyasi Raja (playing the title role, the King of Bhawal from 2017 to 2018).
+Chatterjee is also known for his work as a musician, particularly for his renditions of Rabindra Sangeet.
+Chatterjee is claimed to be the first Bengali singer and actor to have played the role of Swami Vivekananda in the play "Oneness, Voice Without Form" directed by Alex Broun.
+He gained recognition for his roles in the television series Potol Kumar Gaanwala (2016 — 2017) on Star Jalsa, Goyenda Ginni (2015 — 2016) on Zee Bangla and Sanyashi Raja (2017 — 2018) (playing the title role, the King of Bhawal).

 In 2022, Chatterjee played alongside Radhika Apte in a Hindi ZEE5 original film titled Mrs Undercover, directed by Anushree Mehta.
 He also portrayed the role of Ramiz Sheikh in the ZEE5 web series Black Widows.
-In 2024, Chatterjee earned accolades for his role as the antagonist in the web series "BIHOYA" on Hoichoi.
-He is currently participating in the filming of Under the Banner of Dharma starring R. Madhavan and Fatima Sheikh.
+In 2024, Chatterjee earned accolades for his role as the antagonist in the web series Bijoya on Hoichoi.

-Chatterjee has hosted the non-fictional musical show "Etv Sa theke Sa junior" and presented in popular Bangali television channels such as on Zee Bangla.
+Chatterjee has hosted a non-fictional music show "Etv Sa Theke Sa Junior" and presented on different Bengali television channels such as Zee Bangla.

-Chatterjee has played in several theatrical performances including: "Rani Creusa" (as King Xethus), "Ferari Fauj" (driected by Gyanesh Mukhopadhyay), "Eh Aboron" (directed by Sree Dulal Lahiri).
+Chatterjee has played in several theatrical performances including: "Rani Creusa" (as King Xethus), "Ferari Fauj" directed by Gyanesh Mukhopadhyay, and "Eh Aboron" directed by Sree Dulal Lahiri.
 He has performed in numerous theatres in North America, Bangladesh, Australia, and Dubai.

 In 2023, Chatterjee was awarded accolades for his performance of Tagore songs in Dubai as part of a show organised by Malhar, an institution for music education.
 He later performed in a scripted show titled Tagore Meets Tagore, starring Sharmila Tagore.

 Chatterjee has appeared in the Bengali television serial Goyenda Ginni, which aired on Zee Bangla, as Dr. Porimal Mitra, the husband of the protagonist Parama Mitra.
 He featured as singer Sujon Kumar in the serial Potol Kumar Ganwala, which was broadcast on the Indian channel Star Jalsha.
-Chatterjee also played in the role of O Tar Sannashi Rani, the King of Bhawal, in the Bangali show, Sanyashi Raja, on Star Jalsha.
 He has participated several times in the reality show Dadagiri.